suvofalcon/JS-Launchpad.js/README.md

 The java script files

-* Getting started with javascript
+* Getting started with javascript - Logging to Console and Alerts
+* Variables
+*